 - Considering all the ICT used or offered and making a list of those platforms, devices and applications.

 - Evaluating accessibility by testing ICT applications with automated accessibility testing tools and by considering the user experience of applicants, employees and customers.

-- Tests are conducted manually by users with different disabilities to identify any accessibility barriers not otherwise apparent through automated testing; and
+- Tests are conducted manually by users with different disabilities to identify any accessibility barriers not otherwise apparent through automated testing.

-- User testing includes individuals who are blind or have low vision, individuals who are deaf or hard of hearing, and individuals who have physical disabilities affecting manual dexterity.
+- User testing includes people who are blind or have low vision, deaf or hard of hearing, and those with physical disabilities affecting manual dexterity.

 - Establishing a process and adopting criteria that can be used for setting priorities.

 Formal Policies, Practices and Procedures

 - Adopting and implementing a website/ICT accessibility policy to include: